rune/rune/gamemaker/README.md

 ### Imported files

-Download [gamemaker_rune_package.yymps](./gamemaker_rune_package.yymps) and import it through the Tools -> Import Local Package menu.
+Download [gamemaker_rune_package.yymps](./gamemaker_rune_package.yymps) and import it through the `Tools -> Import Local Package` menu.

 ### index.html

-Open the Included Files dialogue and click "Open in Explorer" (or manually navigate to project location/datafiles in the file explorer) and edit line 93:
+Open the `Included Files` dialogue and click `Open in Explorer` (or manually navigate to project location/datafiles in the file explorer) and open `rune_index.html` in the editor of your choice.
+Replace `GameMaker Rune Example` with your project name in line 93:
 ```html
 <script type="text/javascript" src="html5game/GameMaker Rune Example.js?MUCYB=1817130468"></script>
 ```
-Replace "GameMaker Rune Example" with your project name.

-Go to Game Options -> Platform Settings -> HTML5 -> Advanced -> "Included file as index.html" and select "rune_index.html".
+Go to `Game Options -> Platform Settings -> HTML5 -> Advanced -> Included file as index.html` and select `rune_index.html`.
 Exports will now use the modified index.html that includes the Rune SDK and additional CSS.

 ### Function calls

 Call `gmcallback_restart_game()` and `rune_init()` at the start of your game and `rune_gameover()` whenever the player looses.
 You can refer to the [red button game](../examples/red-button/) as an example.

-Note that the value returned by `rune_challenge_nr()` is used as the random generator seed when you call `restart_game()` (through the `init_game()` call).
+Note that the value returned by `rune_challenge_nr()` is used as the random generator seed when you call `gmcallback_restart_game()` (through the `init_game()` call).
 This automatically adds support for daily challenges by returning deterministic values for all GameMaker random methods.

 ## Build your game